UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/second-exploration.md

 To know more about image resolution for different Android screen densities, [Take a read of the section 'Provide alternative bitmaps'](https://developer.android.com/training/multiscreen/screendensities#TaskProvideAltBmp).

 ## Building the UI
+The user interface is built using three StackLayout controls.
+The top-level is a vertical StackLayout.

 ![User Interface](img/BMI-Est-Layout.png)